Frontier Communications: 2014–2021

-2021–present
+2021–2024

 After changing its name to Frontier Communications Parent in April 2021, Frontier went public again on May 4, 2021, at $30.00 a share, with FYBR as its trading symbol on NASDAQ.
 Frontier added fiber connections to 600,000 locations in 2021, which brought its total number of connected homes to 4 million.
 At the start of 2022 it outlined plans to reach 10 million by 2025.
 In May 2022, Frontier settled with the Federal Trade Commission over allegedly not delivering promised internet speeds in California, with Frontier agreeing to pay the state $8.5 million.
 The company published its first environmental social governance (ESG) report in 2022.
-After consistently low rankings in relation to customer satisfaction, CNET reported in 2022 that Frontier's satisfaction ratings had moderately improved, remaining below industry average but surpassing the scores of competitors such as CenturyLink, Mediacom, and Optimum.
+After consistently low rankings in relation to customer satisfaction, CNET reported in 2022 that Frontier's satisfaction ratings had moderately improved, remaining below industry average but surpassing the scores of competitors such as CenturyLink, Mediacom, and Altice USA.

 Ending 2022 with a fiber network of 5.2 million locations, in early 2023 it was reported that Frontier was on track to spend $800 million on expanding its fiber optic network through 2025, with the goal of having 90% of its customers connected to fiber optic cable in Connecticut before 2026.
 In January 2023, Frontier launched 5 gigabit speeds for its entire fiber network, and according to Fast Company was the first nationwide internet service provider to do so.
 Frontier as of 2023 was active in 25 states and remained focused on expanding fiber internet services and multi-gigabit speeds under its "Building Gigabit America" strategy.
 Nick Jeffery remained president.

 As of November 2023, the largest investor in Frontier was Ares Management, which owned a 16% stake in the company, followed by Cerberus Capital Management, which owned a 10% stake.

-Pending sale to Verizon
+Sale to Verizon

 On September 5, 2024, Verizon announced its intent to acquire Frontier for $20 billion, in a move to expand its fiber internet services.
 The acquisition was approved by Frontier shareholders in November 2024.
 On May 16, 2025, the Federal Communications Commission approved the acquisition.
+In January 2026, the California Public Utilities Commission approved Frontier's acquisition by Verizon, allowing the transfer of Frontier’s California operations subject to conditions on affordability, network reliability, and consumer protections.
+The acquisition was completed on January 20, 2026.